2020PB/police-brutality/reports/Oregon.md

 ### Police shove legal observer | July 18th

-Footage shows protesters retreating at direction of a police line.
+Footage shows protesters retreating north on 4th past Salmon, following police directions.
 One legal observer is shoved to the ground on camera.
 A protester is seen lying in the street.
 A medic approaches to aid the protester, but it is unclear what caused the protester's injury.

 tags: legal-observer, protester, shove

 id: or-portland-106

-geolocation:
+geolocation: 45.5164817,-122.6776398

 **Links**